Nuclear triad: Russia

 The Russian Long Range Aviation operates supersonic Tupolev Tu-22M, and Tupolev Tu-160 bombers and the long range turboprop powered Tupolev Tu-95.
 They are all mostly armed with strategic stand off missiles or cruise missiles such as the KH-15 and the KH-55/Kh-102.
 These bombers and nuclear capable strike aircraft such as the Sukhoi Su-24 are supported by Ilyushin Il-78 aerial refuelling aircraft.

 The USSR was required to destroy its stock of IRBMs in accordance with the INF treaty.

 Soviet nuclear triad during the Cold War

 The Soviet Union developed their first nuclear bombs only a few years after the United States.
 The USSR entered the nuclear age in 1949 with their imitation of the American Fat Man plutonium implosion design.
-Although the Soviet Union was behind the U.S in the years following World War II in terms of nuclear development, they soon closed the gap.
-By 1953, the U.S successfully tested the world's first hydrogen bomb, Ivy Mike with a yield of about 10 MT.
+Although the Soviet Union was behind the U.S. in the years following World War II in terms of nuclear development, they soon closed the gap.
+By 1953, the U.S. successfully tested the world's first hydrogen bomb, Ivy Mike with a yield of about 10 MT.
 It was only two years later on 12 August 1955 that the Soviet Union successfully tested their own hydrogen bomb, the RDS-6 (known as Joe-4 in America).
-In addition, the development of stealth and fighter bombers by the USSR were heavily modeled on the American counterparts, the B-52 and B-47.